aureooms-competition/ghc-2015-qualification/README.md

 # guidelines

+  - write readable Python 3
-  - test each method with doctest
+  - test each method with a few doctest

+# test it

+no output if no error

+	make test

+or verbose

+	make testv

+# cythonize it

+	make

+Note that once cythonized `make test` and `make testv` will run tests for both the source python code (.py) **and** the compiled share object (.so).